ERISA Violations: Penalties and Punishments

 ERISA also imposes certain requirements on employers.
 Some obligations that ERISA puts on employers toward their employees include:

-• Providing plan participants with important plan information, such as a summary plan description, description of plan assets, and plan documents
+• Providing plan participants with important plan information, such as a summary plan description, description of plan assets, summary of benefits, and plan documents

 • Fiduciary duties for those who manage assets covered by a plan